Methods 1-3

 o Encourage exploration of different aspects or functions of thing (eg: open and closing, sorting by color, shape or use)

-Demonstrate features of objects the child may not recognize (eg: round objects can bounce off each other, blocks can be stacked)
+Demonstrate features of objects the child may not recognize (eg: round objects can bounce off each other, blocks can be stacked) - but make no demands.
+We're just making suggestions here in order to stimulate the child's own intellectual and imaginative processes.

 Based on research by: